The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Experiments

-{\bf Time Performance:} As {\tt Dionysus} and {\tt PHAT} encode explicitely the boundaries of the simplices, we use a Hasse diagram for implementing $\SC$ and having the same time complexity for accessing the boundaries of simplices.
-As illustrated in Figure~\ref{fig:table_time} our implementation (noted {\tt CAM}) outperforms {\tt DioCoH} and {\tt PHAT} on all examples.
-The persistent cohomology algorithm of {\tt Dionysus} is always several times slower than our implementation.
-Moreover, {\tt DioCoH} is very sensitive to non-orientability (as in the case of {\bf Cy8} and {\bf Bro}) where changing the field (here from $\Z_2$ to $\Z_{11}$) changes the structure of the cohomology groups and leads to more complex calculations.
-On the other hand, our implementation {\tt CAM} shows almost identical performance for $\Z_2$ and $\Z_{11}$ coefficients on all examples.
+{\bf Time Performance:} As {\tt Dionysus} and {\tt PHAT} encode explicitely the boundaries of the simplices, we use a Hasse diagram for implementing $\SC$.
+We thus have the same time complexity for accessing the boundaries of simplices.
+We use the persistent homology algorithm of {\tt PHAT} with options {\tt --twist --sparse\_pivot\_column} and the persistent cohomology algorithm (noted {\tt PHAT}$^{\perp}$) with option {\tt --twist --sparse\_pivot\_column --dualize}.
+The {\tt --twist} algorithm is the most efficient for our experiments.
+The {\tt --sparse\_pivot\_column} representation for the "pivot column" is the most efficient representation, for our experiemnts, that can generalize to arbitrary coefficients for persistent homology\footnote{{\tt PHAT} also contains pivot column representations specifically optimized for $\Z_2$ coefficients using low level bit operations.
+These bit representations usually accelerate by a constant factor the computation of persistence on complexes involving a lot of arithmetic operations, in particular the persistent homology algorithm {\tt PHAT} on {\bf S4} and {\bf Kl} in Figure~\ref{fig:table_time}.
+They do not change the asymptotic analysis done in this paragraph.}.
+As illustrated in Figure~\ref{fig:table_time}, the persistent cohomology algorithm of {\tt Dionysus} is always several times slower than our implementation.
+Moreover, {\tt DioCoH} is sensitive to the field used, as illustrated in the case of {\bf Cy8} and {\bf Bro}.
+On the contrary, {\tt CAM} shows almost identical performance for $\Z_2$ and $\Z_{11}$ coefficients on all examples.
+The persistent cohomology algorithm {\tt PHAT}$^{\perp}$ performs better than {\tt DioCoH}.
+However, {\tt CAM} is still between $2.3$ and $6.9$ times faster.

-The persistent homology algorithm of {\tt PHAT} shows good performance in the case of small simplicial complexes ($\leq 21$M simplices): even if {\tt CAM} is always faster, the timings are sometimes close.
-However, {\tt PHAT} provides only computation of persistent homology with $\Z_2$ coefficients, where the computation is sped up by the fact that the field operations $+, \cdot, -,/$ become straighforward, and the sum of two sparse vectors can be computed as a symmetric difference.
-Moreover, {\tt PHAT} did not scale to bigger simplicial complexes ($>50$M simplices), where the computational cost increases dramatically in terms of time and memory (for example {\tt PHAT} runs out of RAM after $9$H of computation for {\bf S4}).
-On all examples, {\tt CAM} did not take more than half a minute to compute persistence.

-{\bf Statistics and Optimization:} Figure~\ref{fig:table_stat} presents the effects on the computation of both compression of the matrix (from section~\ref{sec:implementation}) and filtration strategies (from section~\ref{sec:lazy}) on the example {\bf Nep}, which is of particular interest because no other method can compute its persistent homology: interestingly, we have noticed that the dimensions of the cohomology groups increase up to several thousands, for a simplicial complex with a simple topology.
+The persistent homology algorithm of {\tt PHAT} shows good performance in the case of the alpha shapes and on {\bf Cy8} and {\bf Bro}: {\tt CAM} and {\tt PHAT} have close timings.
+However, {\tt CAM} scales better to more complex examples (such as {\bf S4}, {\bf L57}, {\bf Kl} and {\bf L35}, which have higher intrinsic dimension and more complex topology).
+Indeed, the running time per simplex of {\tt CAM} remains stable on all examples and for all field coefficients (between $2.7\times 10^{-7}$ and $9.1\times 10^{-7}$ seconds per simplex).